Work / Birda · Photo AI

 The Regular Patch Birder

 "I go out every weekend to the same local reserve.
-I know most of what I’ll see, but there’s always one bird I can’t quite place.
-That’s when I reach for Photo ID."
+There's always one bird I can't quite place.
+That's when I reach for Photo ID."

-• The ability to log a sighting as uncertain and come back to it later
+• Log a sighting as uncertain and return later

 In-field IDs Patch list Confirm look-alikes Keep learning